 More and more of our clients are choosing arbitration as the forum to resolve their family law disputes.
 This can only be done by agreement.
 Parties can appoint a suitably qualified arbitrator to adjudicate the matter.
 The arbitrator’s role mirrors that of a judge in court proceedings.
 Experts can be appointed to advise on a joint basis, for example an independent social worker, who can speak to the children and help ascertain the wishes and feelings of the children – again, mirroring court proceedings.

 On the face of it there are additional costs in arbitration, as the arbitrator has to be paid (as does any expert instructed), but in reality a lot of costs can be saved by virtue of the process being tailored to the needs of the case.
 Cases can be heard in comfort and privacy of solicitors’ offices with all their facilities to hand, rather than the maelstrom of court.
 They can be listed on dates convenient to all parties, and hearing dates easily changed if last minute problems arise.
 The same arbitrator will deal with each hearing, rather than a different judge every time, which so often happens in court.

 In relocation cases, the main advantage of arbitration is probably speed: most of our clients seeking to relocate are in quite a hurry for one reason or another (new job, new relationship, etc), and the courts have never been busier or more overloaded than they are now.
 Extended court litigation adds enormously to the costs and stress of the situation, which can cause lasting damage to delicate relationships.

-If you would like to discuss your children issues with an experienced solicitor.
-Amanda Dodge is a Chartered Legal Executive in our Family team who will be able to answer any questions you have relating to the above, either by email firstname.lastname@example.org or 01252 360 493.
+If you would like to discuss your children issues with an experienced solicitor please contact our family law team who will be able to answer any questions you have relating to the above.